Skip to Content

 This is how many locals’ cars on the Amalfi Coast look like

-Our experience: We booked a car with RentalCars (we use them for all our trips for years now), paid full insurance, and were really glad we did when a local bumped into our car in Sorrento or when we saw a scratch on our car after having left it at a spacious car parking in Pompeii.
+Our experience: We booked a car through Booking (we have used their car hire service for all our trips for years now), paid full insurance, and were really glad we did when a local bumped into our car in Sorrento or when we saw a scratch on our car after having left it at a spacious car parking in Pompeii.

 By the way, we didn’t even come to the Amalfi Coast itself by car.
 It was meant for exploring the Sorrento – Naples area, and even there, I’d never rent a car again.
 We spent hours and hours in the traffic every day (and it was at the beginning of April, which is just the start of the shoulder season).
 It’s just not worth it.